Abilaashss/AgentHacks-AcademicAlly/README.md

 2. **View Paper Details**: Click on a paper card to view its detailed information
 3. **Generate a Summary**: On the paper details page, click "Generate Summary"
 4. **Analyze Trends/Gaps**: On the Analysis page, select papers, define your research topic, and run the analysis
+5. **Novel Hypothesis**: On the Hypothesis page, select papers, define your research topic, and run the Hypothesis

 ## Architecture

-Paper Pulse follows a client-server architecture:
+AcademicAlly follows a client-server architecture:

 - **Frontend**: React-based web UI with a design inspired by perplexity.ai
 - **Backend**: Express.js API server that interfaces with external paper sources and the AI model